glutanimate/image-occlusion-enhanced/PAGE.md

 ### Consistency across different note types

 Consider supplementing your other note types with a *Remarks* and a *Sources* field.
 Not only does it make for a more consistent experience, it also enables *Image Occlusion 2.0 Enhanced* to sync your sources between the I/O Editor and Anki's note editor.
 See [Enhancements to the core functionality of the add-on](#enhancements-to-the-core-functionality-of-the-add-on) for more information.

-## Changes

-New versions and changelogs will be posted on the [Releases page](https://github.com/Glutanimate/image-occlusion-2-enhanced/releases).

 ## Credits